dpsframework/.github/profile/README.md

 ## dpsFramework project 👋

-> Multiagent Production Systems on JADE platform<br>
+> Multiagent Production Systems on JADE platform <br>
-Managed autonomous and built-it Expert Systems by JADE agents
+--- Managed autonomous and built-it Expert Systems by JADE agents ---

 > The dpsFramework project is a free and open source Java framework  <br>